Are Blue Fox Spinners any good? (How do they compare with the competition?)

 Vibrax vs Mepps Agilia

 Putting my two favorite spinners head to head.
 Other than both being spinners, they are quite different.
 The Vibrax is heavier and creates more disturbance as it spins through the water.
-While the Mepps is lighter, and more finesse, allowing it to almost suspend and flutter through shallow ripples.
+Mepps are a lighter lure with a more finesse action.
+This allows them to almost suspend and flutter through shallow ripples.

 Vibrax vs Roostertail